 In her spare time, Marianne enjoys playing volleyball and soccer as well as volunteering at her church.

-Alex Lebold is a Kinesiology Graduate at Physiotherapy Alliance.
+Alex Lebold is a Kinesiology Graduate at Physiotherapy Alliance in New Hamburg.
 She graduated from Wilfrid Laurier University in April 2013 with honours Bachelor of Arts in Kinesiology and Physical Education.

 In her spare time Alex enjoys figure skating, spending time outdoors, camping, and spending time with friends and family.
 Alex also enjoys being a member of her synchronized skating team and volunteering at her church and other community events.

 Sabine Flood is a Physiotherapist Assistant who works primarily at Knollcrest Lodge in Milverton.
 She graduated from Conestoga College in 2014 from the Occupational Therapist/Physiotherapist Assistant program with high distinction and achieved an award for academic excellence.

 In her spare time Sabine likes spending time with her family gardening, reading and walking.